The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 In the busy shopping streets of the Centro quarter to the north, you’ll find the contemporary Metropol Parasol, a huge wooden structure that is reported to be the largest in the world.
 This gorgeous wooden structure is shaped like a fluid parasol and shades much of the square in which it stands.

-At the top of the viewing platform, you can admire its form and design whilst enjoying fantastic rooftop views of the Seville city center.
+At the top of the viewing platform, you can admire its form and design while enjoying fantastic Seville city centre rooftop views.

 For more travel tips and information check out this one day in Seville itinerary or book an e-bike tour of Seville with a local guide, it’s a great way to see the city!

-Our Tip: There are over 40,000 orange trees lining the streets of Seville, and the frangrance of azahar (orange blossom fills the air in spring.
-If you visit in winter you’ll see the fruit dropping to the pavements, free for people to pick up.
-But don’t try eating one, these are sour Seville oranges used to make bitter marmalade and they taste pretty disgusting!
+Our Tip: Over 40,000 orange trees line the streets of Seville, and the fragrance of azahar (orange blossom fills the air in spring.
+If you visit in winter, you’ll see the fruit dropping to the pavements, free for people to pick up.
+But don’t try eating one, these are sour Seville oranges used to make bitter marmalade, and they taste pretty disgusting!

 Giralda Bell Tower in Seville Spain lit up at night